 Reference material can include QBCC policies and guides, such as the Standards and Tolerances document dated February 2016, industry material such as Framing Manuals, National Construction Codes, Building Standards, Industry Technical Data documents and manufactures guidelines.

-If you have building faults LIAN BUILDING GROUP is able to compile reports that will assist with approaching the builder or lodging formal complaint to the QBCC explaining “real” defects or incomplete works that will be considered properly by the QBCC according to their policies.
+If you have building faults LIAN BUILDING CONSULTANCY is able to compile reports that will assist with approaching the builder or lodging formal complaint to the QBCC explaining “real” defects or incomplete works that will be considered properly by the QBCC according to their policies.